 In newborns, routine screening for genetic disorder such as phenylketonuria happens as part of a baby's heel prick test when they around 5 days old.

 After the sample has been taken it is sent to the laboratory for testing.
 It may take some time for the results of all the tests to come back.
 Your doctor should advise you how long the results will be.

 What are the risks of the home testing kits?

 A variety of genetic tests can be bought individually, many now over the Internet, which usually involve scaping the inside of your cheek to obtain some cells for testing.
 These are not recommended by doctors.
-Many test for conditions for which there is no treatment so they can heighten anxieties if you test positive for one of these conditions.
-They may also test for diseases that you may never actually get in the future if you do not have other risk factors.
+Many test for genetic disorders for which there is no treatment, so they can heighten anxieties if you test positive for one of these disorders.
+They may also test for diseases that you may never actually develop in the future if you do not have other risk factors.
 For example, testing positive for the BRAC1 gene does not mean that you will definitely develop breast cancer in the future.